Withdrawing From RRSP and TFSA For Retired Canadians in 2023

-- Develop a plan for your 4% withdrawal rate, and correspondingly, how much spending money you are likely to need annually, or quarterly.
+- Develop a plan for your 4% withdrawal rate, and correspondingly, how much you will spend in retirement.
 This will allow you to determine how much investments you will “cash in” to pay for your daily spending needs.

 - Remember that factoring in taxation and government benefits should NOT tempt you to get away from your target asset allocation.
 I know that managing all of these investments across 4-6 accounts for a couple can be tricky – but don’t let a few percentage points on a withdrawal tax rate channel you into an investment strategy that is too risky for your investor profile.

 - Spend dividends in your non-registered portfolio first!

 - Develop a plan around which government benefits you want to preserve from being clawed back, and what taxation levels you want to be aware of when it comes to your personal income needs.

 - After age 55, defined benefit pension income can be split between spouses, and after 65, that expands to include RRIF income as well.
 Make full use of this tax split.
 Any fee-only financial planner worth their salt should be able to do this for you, no sweat.

 - Decide what you want to do in terms of smoothing your income in regards to deciding when to take OAS and CPP.
 If you are in great health, there is a strong argument to be made for postponing your OAS and CPP and using some RRSP cash sooner rather than later.
 Just understand that at 71 years of age you will be forced to convert that RRSP into an RRIF and begin drawing it down.
 It’s also worth noting the vast majority of folks spend more money in their early “active” retirement, than in their later years.